Difference Between Microservices vs Webservices

 - Microservices can have their own databases and have the ability of independent deployment.

-- On the other hand, Webservices act as abstraction layers between the platform and specific details of its programming languages which includes the way of invoking the application code.
+- On the other hand, websites act as abstraction layers between the platform and specific details of its programming languages, including the way of invoking the application code.

 - Webservices are also different ways of representations of APIs through HTTP.